 The original lineup had members Dave Mustaine and Ron Mcgovney.
 Mustaine would form the band Megadeth after Metallica kicked him out of the band.
 I feel that Mustaine harmed himself with his erratic behavior and drug and alcohol use.
 He blamed Kirk Hammett for stealing his job.
 I think that these behaviors contributed to a decline in Megadeth starting in the mid to late 1990’s.
 Many will say that Master of Puppets is the finest work of Metallica's career.
 This first album features the bass guitar playing of Cliff Burton (1962-1986).
 His skill and artistry is shown in the instrumental song called "Anesthesia (Pulling Teeth)."
 The song consists entirely of bass guitar with some drumming mixed in.
 Metallica early on in their career had the upper hand on Megadeth and I’m sure most fans of the metal genre would agree with me.

-Review and Analysis of The Four Horsemen and Motorbreath
+Review and Analysis of the Songs Hit the Lights, The Four Horsemen and Motorbreath

 In 2021, let’s take a little bit of a different look at an album that can be considered genre defining.
 The album is heavy, hard hitting and very technical in nature.
 "The Four Horsemen" is similar to the song Mechanix which Dave Mustaine wrote for Megadeth’s debut album.
 It is one of the best songs in the history of Metallica and features some of the best guitar playing you will hear particularly near the end of the song.
 The opening song called "Hit the Lights" is fast and heavy and it is a great way to open up a terrific album.
 "Motorbreath" is another excellent fast song.
 The message in the song is that whatever you want to accomplish in your life, you should do it even if there are people who say that you should not take chances.
 Those people will miss what life is about.
 Life is so valuable and precious, why would you not take the chance to do the things that you enjoy?
 Not only is this album about speed but as James Hetfield says in “Hit the Lights” the band is ready to kick some butt.
 Metallica had been formed in 1981 just two years before the release of this album and my goodness!
 They got off to one of the best starts for a band in the history of the genre.